padeir0/anu/readme.md

 since scalar values are likely to be stack alocated.

 # Type System <a name="typesystem"/>

 ## Type Canonicalization <a name="typecanonicalization"/>

+Types must be canonicalized before any comparisons can be made with them.
+The rules for canonicalization are:

  - *Identical* options inside a sum type are canonicalized into a single option
  - Inside a sum type `void` is discarded during canonicalization